-Example 1: Suppose you have a die and you suspect that it is biased towards the number 3, and so run an experiment in which you throw the die 10 times and count that the number 3 comes up 4 times.
+Example 1: Suppose you have a die and suspect that it is biased towards the number three, and so run an experiment in which you throw the die 10 times and count that the number three comes up 4 times.
 Determine whether the die is biased.

-The population random variable x = the number of times 3 occurs in 10 trials has a binomial distribution B(10, π) where π is the population parameter corresponding to the probability of success on any trial.
-We define the following null hypothesis.
+Define x = the number of times the number three occurs in 10 trials.
+This random variable has the binomial distribution where π is the population parameter corresponding to the probability of success on any trial.
+We use the following null and alternative hypotheses:

 H0: π ≤ 1/6; i.e. the die is not biased towards the number 3

 Setting α = .05, we have

 P(x ≥ 4) = 1–BINOM.DIST(3, 10, 1/6, TRUE) = 0.069728 > 0.05 = α.

 and so we cannot reject the null hypothesis that the die is not biased towards the number 3 with 95% confidence.

 Example 2: We suspect that a coin is biased towards heads.
 When we toss the coin 9 times, how many heads need to come up before we are confident that the coin is biased towards heads?